vRP-framework/vRP/README.md

 The notation is **Interface.function(...)**.

+Good practice is to get the interface once and set it as a global, but if you want to get multiple times the same interface from the same resource, you need to specify a unique identifier (the name of the resource + a unique id for each one).

 #### Tunnel

 The idea behind tunnels is to easily access any declared server function from any client resource, and to access any declared client function from any server resource.